Tracking by Detection and Query: An Efficient End-to-End Framework for Multi-Object Tracking: Experiments

 \subsection{Implementation Details}

-\textit{General Details:} The initial learning rate is $1.2\times10^{-4}$ for all datasets.
-In DanceTrack, the training schedule is (6, 10, 12), meaning that the model is trained in 12 epochs, with the initial learning rate dropped by 10 at the 6th and 10th epoch, respectively.
-Due to the smaller number of training data in SportsMOT and MOT20, the training schedule expands to (12, 16, 20) and (20, 25, 30), in turn.
-For a fair comparison in each benchmark, TBDQ-Net is built upon the publicly released YOLOX, which is pretrained by ByteTrack \cite{zhang2022bytetrack} and widely utilized in subsequent research.
-Unless particularly specified, the image processing and sampling strategies are identical to those of CO-MOT \cite{yan2023bridging} and MOTRv2 \cite{zhang2023motrv2}.
-In all experiments, hyperparameters $\tau_q$ (Section \ref{sec:bii}), $\tau_n$ and $T$ (Section \ref{sec:traininginference}) are set to 0.3, 0.5 and 20, respectively. \textit{To focus on the essence of tracking and avoid artifacts from unrealistic, clumsy motion patterns \cite{gao2025multiple}, we did not utilize any extra data, e.g., crowdhuman \cite{shao2018crowdhuman} for joint training.}
+\textit{General Details:} We adopt an initial learning rate of $1.2\times10^{-4}$ for all datasets.
+On DanceTrack, the training schedule is (6, 10, 12), meaning that the model is trained for 12 epochs, with the initial learning rate dropped by 10 at the 6th and 10th epoch, respectively.
+To accommodate the smaller data volumes in SportsMOT and MOT20, the training schedule expands to (12, 16, 20) and (20, 25, 30), respectively.
+For a fair comparison, TBDQ-Net utilizes the publicly released YOLOX model pretrained by ByteTrack \cite{zhang2022bytetrack}.
+Unless particularly specified, the image processing and sampling strategies are identical to those of CO-MOT \cite{yan2025comot} and MOTRv2 \cite{zhang2023motrv2}.
+In all experiments, hyperparameters $\tau_q$ (Section \ref{sec:bii}), $\tau_n$ and $L_{max}$ (Section \ref{sec:traininginference}) are set to 0.3, 0.5 and 20, respectively.
+This configuration serves as a robust baseline across diverse scenarios.
+Empirical analysis suggests that while these values are generally near-optimal, they can be further adapted based on scene-specific attributes. \textit{To focus on the essence of tracking and avoid artifacts from unrealistic, clumsy motion patterns \cite{gao2025multiple}, we did not utilize any extra data for joint training.}

 \textit{Ablation Studies:} The major ablation study is conducted in DanceTrack, due to the sufficient and high-quality data in training and validation subsets.
 For fast iteration, TBDQ-Net incorporates a pretrained DAB-DETR as the detector and is trained in lower resolutions.
 The shortest side ranges from 480 to 800 pixels with a step of 32 pixels, and the longest side is at most 1,333 pixels.